-COVID-19 is posing unprecedented challenges to the health system, health practitioners and the wider community.
-We sincerely thank nurses and midwives for their continuing commitment and care for people.
-We know our regulatory approach must be modified to support you in these exceptional circumstances.
+COVID-19 continues to pose extreme challenges to the health system, health practitioners and the wider community.
+We sincerely thank nurses and midwives for their continuing commitment and care for people under very difficult circumstances.

-As regulators, the Nursing and Midwifery Board of Australia (NMBA) and Ahpra must balance public safety with the need to enable governments, hospitals and nurses and midwives to do what is needed to respond to COVID-19.
+As regulators, the NMBA and Ahpra must balance public safety with the need to enable governments, hospitals and nurses and midwives to do what is needed to respond to COVID-19.

 The NMBA does not expect you to place yourself in harm’s way while providing care.
 We urge you to ensure effective use of personal protective equipment and follow relevant infection control requirements and public health advice.